GO Transit App

 Problem

-GO Transit riders, especially young adults commuting to school or work struggle with unclear station navigation, platform confusion, and a lack of accessible real-time updates.
-These issues often lead to missed trains, uncertainty, and increased commuter stress.
+GO Transit riders, especially young adults commuting to school or work struggle with unclear station navigation, platform confusion, and a lack of accessible real-time updates with current transit platforms.

 Competitive Analysis